dfelinto/blender-manual/manual/modeling/meshes/editing/edge/edge_slide.rst

 Even :kbd:`E`
    Forces the edge loop to match the shape of the adjacent edge loop.
    You can flip to the opposite vertex using :kbd:`F`.
-Use :kbd:`Alt-Wheel` to change the control edge.
 Flipped :kbd:`F`
    When Even mode is active, this flips between the two adjacent edge loops the active edge loop will match.
 Clamp :kbd:`Alt` or :kbd:`C`